adfresca/sdk-ios/README.md

 - v.1.2.0
   - Event feature is available.
 (See 'Event Setting' for detail)
   - AD Slot feature is deprecated and replaced into Event.
 Default slot will be set to '1' event index and AD Only Slot will be set to '2' event index.
-  - When loadAd() is called again while previous request is not completed, the old request will be canceled and the latest one will show the contents.
-(In previous versions, you could not call loadAd() while requesting)
+  - When load() is called again while previous request is not completed, the old request will be canceled and the latest one will show the contents.
+(In previous versions, you could not call load() while requesting)
   - If contents have app store link, SDK will show app store page inside of app.
 So user wil no longer leave to your app.
 (Please add StoreKit.framework for this feature)
   - When user clicked image contents, view will be automatically closed as a default.
   - Auto Close Timer feature is available.
 You can set on Dashboard.